 As noted in the Mission Statement, ECCC is a comprehensive community college which offers to its students the Associate of Arts degree, Associate of Science degree, the Associate of Applied Science degree, and Technical and Career certificates.
 Currently, the college enrolls in excess of 2,400 students in university parallel, technical, and career programs.
 In addition, the college annually serves more than 9,000 students in non-credit workforce training programs and services for businesses and industries as well as in adult education programs throughout the five-county service area.

 The college physical plant consists of 150 acres with over 30 instructional and service buildings, residence halls, athletic facilities/fields, and faculty houses.
 Currently, the college’s nine residence facilities offer more than 700 beds for on-campus living.
 The total value of college facilities is over $89 million.
 In addition, the college employs over 200 full-time personnel and operates with a budget in excess of $40 million.
-Eight presidents have served the institution since its founding in 1928.
+Nine presidents have served the institution since its founding in 1928.

 East Central Community College supports nine varsity sports teams, including baseball, men’s and women’s basketball, football, men’s and women’s soccer, softball, and men’s and women’s tennis.
 These student-athletes annually are among the best in the state and the nation in individual and team grade-point average, and compete in some of the finest facilities in the nation.